Children's Clothes and Fire Safety

 What can I do if the Worse Happens?

-One reason for the increased proportion of severe of accidents amongst children is that they are prone to panic rather than attempting to put the flames out.
+One reason for the increased proportion of severe of accidents among children is that they are prone to panic rather than attempting to put the flames out.
 Instead they scream for help, and continue to burn until an adult comes to extinguish the fire.

 Stop, Wrap, Drop and Roll